Hello everybody. Today I will share a deeply researched guide on the density of plastics. So without further ado, let’s

 - ISO 1183-2

 ASTM S1505 testing method uses the Density-gradient technique to determine the density of a material.
 Here, the material is kept in a liquid column of variable density with glass beads.
 The material’s relative density to the floats in the column and the density of the glass beads determine the density.

-ASTM D792-98 describes the establishment of the specific gravity and density of solid plastics in forms like rods, sheets, tubes, or molded items.
+ASTM D792-98 describes establishing the specific gravity and density of solid plastics in forms like rods, sheets, tubes, or molded items.
 There are mainly two methods involved in the process:

 - Test Method A – For testing solid plastics in water

 - Test Method B – For testing solid plastics in other liquids

-The method includes a gradient column technique fr establishing the density of extruded plastics or non-cellular plastics in void-free form.
-Density gradient columns consist of two liquids that increase density in the column consistently from top to bottom.
+The method includes a gradient column technique for establishing the density of extruded plastics or non-cellular plastics in void-free form.
+Density gradient columns consist of two liquids that consistently increase density in the column from top to bottom.

 Below is the chart showing the density values of all mainstream plastics.